lyal/base-expo-rn-ts-with-btab/README.md

 To get everything to work nicely with Typescript, I reformated the \*.js files by creating subdirectories with the same name as the file name, copy the file into that directoy, and renaming the file to *index.ts* or *index.tsx*.
 For example: *./screens/HomeScreen.js* became *./screens/HomeScreen/index.tsx*.
 This did cause the need to add an addition offset of directories since the *index.tsx* file is one level deeper.

-This all works, removing the file not found errors that appear in the Visual Studio Code IDE, but this is very messy.
+This all works, removing the "file not found" errors/warnings that appear in the Visual Studio Code IDE, but this is very messy.
 I'm going to experiment to see if there is a better way but for now this is about a clean as I can get it.

 I'd also like to remove the "../.." indirect addressing with absolue directories but so far no luck.
 All that has happen with try adding base paths to the configuration(s) is to have the whole thing fail.